- ICC VATICAN PROSECUTION

 On February 1, 2013, Judge Lamberth issued an opinion dismissing the plaintiffs' claims.

 Plaintiffs filed a notice of appeal on April 1, 2013.
-The cases were consolidated for appeal by order of the court on May 9, 2013.
+The two cases were consolidated for appeal by order of the court on May 9, 2013.
 The case was argued on February 21, 2014 and the opinion affirming the dismissal issued on June 10, 2014.